Nigeria's Buhari wins historic election landslide

 At least 15 people were shot dead during polling, most of them in the northeast where Boko Haram has declared war on democracy in its fight to revive a mediaeval caliphate in the southern Sahara.

-However, the chaos was significantly less than in previous elections, a reality that pushed the stock market up more than 2 percent towards a three-month high.
-The naira NGN=D1 also held steady at 218 against the dollar on the black market.
+However, the chaos was significantly less than in previous elections, a reality that pushed the stock market up more than 2 percent toward a three-month high.
+The naira also held steady at 218 against the dollar on the black market.

 Although the economy has been growing at 7 percent or more, scandals over billions of dollars in missing oil funds and the rise of Boko Haram hit Jonathan hard in the polls.